jperilla/Machine-Learning/README.md

 # Machine-Learning
-Repository for Machine Learning Projects from Johns Hopkins
+Repository for Machine Learning Projects from Johns Hopkins and Memorial Sloan Kettering